jobjo/jobjo.github.io/_posts/2020-07-01-beyond-lwt-promises.md

 Count 2
 ```

-Since there are two identical calls to `increment_counter`, and because in
+Since there are two identical calls to `increment_count`, and because in
 functional programming we're used to relying on referential transparency, it
 is tempting to refactor the code, as in: